Da Hoss: 1998: Comeback

 Da Hoss' physical problems kept him out of the starting gate for nearly two years.
-Each time they put him back into serious training, Dickinson said, the competitive animal would try too hard and overexert himself, causing an injury to flare up and putting him back on the sidelines.
+Each time they put him back into serious training, Dickinson said, he overexerted himself, causing an injury to flare up and putting him back on the sidelines.
 Dickinson was determined to get the horse back to the Breeders’ Cup, but by the fall of 1998, he was running out of time.
 There was time for only one prep race for the 1998 Mile, which was an allowance event at Colonial Downs written specifically to get the horse in a race.
 After Da Hoss won by three parts of a length, Dickinson entered him in the 1998 Breeders’ Cup Mile.
-It is likely the horse would have been refused entry had he not won the race previously, as the committee wanted to avoid another incident like Ricks Natural Star.
-Dickinson wanted Gary Stevens to ride Da Hoss, but the jockey's agent had committed him to another horse.
-John Velazquez ultimately took the mount, and Dickinson challenged Stevens' agent, Ron Anderson, to a $1,000 personal bet as to who would finish in front of the other - Da Hoss or Among Men, who Anderson had put Stevens on for the race.
+It is likely the horse would have been refused entry had he not won the allowance, as the committee wanted to avoid another incident like Ricks Natural Star.
+Dickinson wanted Gary Stevens to ride Da Hoss, but the jockey's agent, Ron Anderson, had committed him to another horse.
+John Velazquez took the mount, and Dickinson challenged Anderson to a $1,000 personal bet as to who would finish in front of the other - Da Hoss or Among Men, who Anderson had put Stevens on for the race.

-After a delayed start caused by several horses not wanting to load in the starting gate, Da Hoss settled in sixth in the early stages of the race, allowing the speed horses to battle it out in front of him, and was among those closing in on Favorite Trick heading to the final straight.
-Da Hoss neared the front at the top of the stretch, to the surprised call of "Da Hoss is in with a chance on the outside!"
-Surging to the lead, Da Hoss was approached in the stretch to his outside by Hawksley Hill, who took over the lead by a nose nearing the finish.
-With no one challenging from behind, it seemed that Da Hoss would finish second, which still likely would have earned the respect of many who didn't think he belonged in the race, but the same competitiveness that had prolonged his comeback finally worked to the gelding's benefit.
-Da Hoss gained back the ground lost and put his nose back in front just before the wire to take his second Breeders' Cup.
-Announcer Tom Durkin yelled, "Oh, my, this is the greatest comeback since Lazarus!
-He's had one race in two years!"
-Twenty years later, Catholic Boy re-rallying in two races to defeat Analyze It stirred up memories of Da Hoss' famous win in the 1998 Mile.
+After a delayed start caused by several horses not wanting to load in the gate, Da Hoss settled in sixth in the early stages of the race, allowing the speed horses to battle it out in front of him, and was among those closing in on Favorite Trick heading to the final straight.
+Da Hoss neared the front at the top of the stretch.
+After he reached the front, Hawksley Hill rallied on the outside to take the lead.
+It seemed that Da Hoss would finish second, but he put his nose back in front just before the wire to take his second Breeders' Cup Mile to the call of announcer Tom Durkin.

 The 1998 Mile was Da Hoss' final race.
 In his twenty starts, he won 12 races, placed in 5 others, and came home third twice.
-His career earnings amounted to $1,931,558, nearly $3.1 million dollars adjusted for inflation.
+His career earnings amounted to $1,931,558, nearly $3.1 million adjusted for inflation.